junxit/us-congress-bills-114/bill.md

 ## § 4.
 Quarterly reports on formal and informal claims for benefits under laws administered by Secretary of Veterans Affairs

 - **(a)** *Quarterly reports* During the five-year period beginning on the date of the enactment of this Act, the Secretary shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives quarterly reports on formal and informal claims submitted to the Secretary.
-Each such report shall include, for the three-month period covered by the report—
+Each such report shall include, for the 3-month period covered by the report—
   - **(1)** the total number of claims submitted to the Secretary;
   - **(2)** the total number of informal claims submitted to the Secretary;
   - **(3)** the total number of formal claims submitted to the Secretary;